 He was previously the representative for California’s 11th congressional district as a Democrat from 2007 to 2012.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-McNerney is shown as a purple triangle. (analysis methodology)
+McNerney is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Jerry McNerney sits on the following committees:

 McNerney was the primary sponsor of 8 bills that were enacted.
 The most recent include:

 - H.R.
 1841: Digital Equity Act of 2021